 Management and leadership is changing.
 Our research is about helping managers understand how – and what they can improve performance and productivity.
 Our landmark Management 2020 report found that top organisations have a clear social purpose, a focus on their people and develop the potential of the next generation.
 Our subsequent research builds on those themes.

 Every CMI member is invited to contribute to our research through periodic surveys.
-We’re always interested in hearing from organisations with examples of good management and leadership practice.
-If you’d like to share your story, or if you’re interested in sponsoring CMI research, please contact us. email: firstname.lastname@example.org
+We’re always interested in hearing about examples of good management and leadership.
+If you’d like to share your story, or if you’re interested in sponsoring CMI research, please contact us. email: email@example.com

 Trust and communications in the heart of your organisation.